Our bloggers come from lots of different backgrounds but have one thing in common. They love martial arts and enjoy blogging about their experiences.

 If you would like to become a featured blogger or simply post a blog from time to time.
 Contact us and lets get started.

 “Currently I focus on running and managing the development StudyMartialArts.Org as well as helping martial arts students study and travel abroad.
 Part of that involves writing martial arts adventure travel and training blogs.
-These blogs generally focus on helping students and adventure travelers navigate through the treacherous waters of finding the right kung fu master or school.”
+These blogs generally focus on helping students and adventure travellers navigate through the treacherous waters of finding the right kung fu master or school.”

 Will Wain-Williams has been living in China since 2007, training under many teachers, before finally finding master Zhou Zhen Dong, the lineage holder for Taiji Mantis in Yantai City.
 He has a taste for Chinese tea and is a keen backpacker, having travelled extensively in China, as well as South East Asia.
 In 2014 he moved to Seoul, South Korea, where he studied Taekkyon for a number of months.
 Not long after this he moved to Shanghai and is currently studying Xinyi Liu He.
+Will is currently travelling around China exploring martial arts and culture.
+You can catch up with his video blogs here at monkeystealspeach.com

 “Nathaniel Cooke is the author of ‘How Not to Get Hit’, the top-selling book explaining the principles and behavior surrounding personal safety and self defense in an accessible, light-hearted way.
 He is also a student of Taijutsu, Taiji and Wing Chun.
 Currently living in the UK but having recently returned from a year in China, he writes about his experiences and those of people he knows that you might find interesting.
 He wants to make you laugh, then make you think, then maybe be a little bit safer at the end.”